 When can I start?

-As soon as the training has launched (March 2020), you’ll be sent a link to start downloading material, so you can dive in straight away.
+As soon as you enrol you’ll be sent a link to start downloading material, so you can dive in straight away.

 How long will the course take me to complete?